Rotavirus

 How is rotavirus diagnosed?

-If your child has signs of rotavirus, contact your healthcare provider.
+If your child has signs of rotavirus, contact their healthcare provider.
 Providers can often diagnose rotavirus based on symptoms and a physical examination.
 In some cases, they may take a stool (poop) sample to test it for rotavirus.
-But, this step usually isn’t needed.
+But this step usually isn’t necessary.

 Management and Treatment